kaltura-vpaas/webvr-kaltura-demo/README.md

         player.loadMedia({ entryId: '<%=process.env.ENTRY_ID%>' });
 ```

-Now, through a clever use of `three.js` and the `<canvas>` element each frame of the Kaltura video is captured, buffered through the canvas and drawn onto the `aframe` box element:
+Now, through a clever use of `three.js` and the `<canvas>` element each frame of the Kaltura video is captured, buffered through the canvas and drawn onto the `a-frame` box element:

 ```javascript
           // create threejs texture which is mapping canvas to texture